cfarison/data-science-work/challenges/c00-diamonds-assignment.md

 Most diamonds are less than 1.5 carats, so the sample size is smaller for diamonds larger than 1.5 carats and it is harder to draw conclusions.
-The 3rd quartile is 1.04, but the max is 5.01.
+The upper quartile is 1.04, but the max is 5.01.

 Ideal cut diamonds are the most common in this data set, with a high number of premium and very good as well.